photo by Marti Friedlander

 She continued publishing poetry: Someone else’s life (Bloodaxe 2003) and Geography for the Lost (Bloodaxe 2007).
 Her poetry has been anthologised in New Zealand and the UK.

 Border (Granta 2017) is a journey through the triple borderlands of Bulgaria, Turkey and Greece where the easternmost stretch of the Iron Curtain ran.
 It is a close study of how borderlines shape human destiny through time.
-It was named 2017 Saltire Scottish Book of the Year and 2017 Edward Stanford Dolman Travel Book of the Year.
-It has been shortlisted for the Bread and Roses Prize, the Duff Cooper Prize, the 2018 RSL Ondaatje Prize, the Baillie-Gifford Prize, the National Book Critics Circle Awards (US), and the Gordon Burn Prize.
+It was named 2017 Saltire Society Book of the Year and 2017 Edward Stanford Dolman Travel Book of the Year, and won the inaugural Highlands Book Prize.
+It was shortlisted for the Bread and Roses Prize, the Duff Cooper Prize, the RSL Ondaatje Prize, the Baillie-Gifford Prize, the National Book Critics Circle Awards (USA), and the Gordon Burn Prize.

 Kapka Kassabova lives in the Highlands of Scotland.